Value betting explained

 For a soccer match Chelsea - Liverpool the probability estimates for the home team winning (Asian Handicap -0.5) and for a draw or the away team winning (Asian Handicap +0.5) could be 52% - 48% (total 100%).

-The next step in identifying a value bet is to convert the percentage probability (which might have been produced personally, using prediction services or using a tipster) to odds.
 The odds are the reverse number of the probability estimation.
 In the example that would be 100 / 52% = 1.92 (the home team winning) and 100 / 48% = 2.08 (a draw or the away team winning).

 After comparing betting odds you find a bookmaker offering odds of 2.15 that Chelsea wins.
 At these odds, you would receive a larger payout than the true chance of the event happening would suggest.

-Let's see what the profit margin is in this example bet;
+Let's see what the profit margin is in this example bet:

 Divide your predicted odds by the bookmakers odds; 2.15 / 1.92 = 1.119.
 Over the long term if each value bet you found produced a profit of 1.119 that would give you a profit margin of 11.9 %.